-A step-by-step photo tutorial on how to make a Doctor Who TARDIS time machine themed cake, perfect for your favourite Whovian to celebrate the upcoming 50th year anniversary of the show!
+A step by step photo tutorial on how to make a Doctor Who TARDIS time machine themed cake, a unique gift for your favourite Whovian!

 A 4000+ word tutorial that covers every little detail of making an excellent éclair, from start to drool-worthy finish.
 Contains a well-tested recipe for choux paste that can also be used for other applications.

-These delicate French cookies are made with meringue and sandwiched together between buttercream, ganache, or a jam.
+These delicate French cookies are made with meringue and sandwiched together with buttercream, ganache, or jam.
 While delicious, they are very temperamental.
 Learn how to get it right the first time with this tutorial.

-A step-by-step photo tutorial for the perfect gingerbread cookie with suggestions for both spicy and mild gingerbread cookies.
+A step by step photo tutorial for the perfect gingerbread cookie with suggestions for both spicy and mild versions.

 Fondant is great for decorating cookies, cupcakes, and especially cakes.
 It provides a shiny or matte surface on baked goods that give them a professional appearance.
 Unfortunately, fondant often tastes terrible and can be expensive to buy.
-This tutorial offers a tasty alternative.
+This tutorial offers a tasty alternative made from marshmallows.

-An in-depth tutorial on how to make the perfect shortcrust pastry dough that is perfect for pies, tarts, quiches, turnovers, and more.
+An in-depth tutorial on how to make the best shortcrust pastry dough for pies, tarts, quiches, turnovers, and more.

-Pulled sugar is often used to decorate cakes or for centrepieces for parties and dinner tables.
-This tutorial goes over making pulled sugar at home and then shaping it into a rose and even includes a tutorial for an optional stem.
+Pulled sugar is often used to decorate cakes, as well as for centerpieces.
+This tutorial explains how to make pulled sugar at home and then shape it into a rose.

 Chocolate needs to have a snap when it’s bit into or else it’s just not the same.
-Learn how to temper chocolate to give it a shine and a snap, just like professional chocolatier in this easy tutorial.
+Learn how to temper chocolate to give it a shine and a snap, just like a professional chocolatier, in this easy tutorial.